Missing your newborn’s “window of opportunity” to sleep? Take a look at these 7 overlooked baby tired signs you might not be noticing!

 Well… fast forward a few years later when I did have a baby, and I couldn’t for the life of me tell one cry from the next.

 They all sounded the same, which was basically, “I’m so mad right now!”
-He seemed to go from happy to inconsolable with no baby tired signs in between.
-And as we all know, cranky babies don’t make for good sleep, and the cycle only continued on and on.
+He seemed to go from happy to inconsolable within seconds.
+And as we all know, cranky babies don’t make for good sleep, and the cycle continued on and on.

-At one point, my little newborn was awake for a whopping 6 hours between naptime, unable to sleep.
+At one point, he was awake for a whopping 6 hours between naps, unable to sleep.
 You can imagine that I had a harder time getting him rested after that.

 Baby tired signs to watch out for

-If you’d like to see the signs—some common, many not so—that new babies tend to give, check them out below.
-The trick is to get your little one to nap once you see them and before she gets too tired.
+If you’d like to see the signs—some common, many not so—that babies tend to give, check them out below.
+The trick is to get your little one to nap once you see them and before she gets too tired:

 1. Yawns (aim for no more than three)

-The most common sleep sign is perhaps a baby’s yawn.
+The most common sleep sign is the yawn.
 Like anyone ready to sleep, she might yawn when she’s tired.
 A good way to keep track is to put her down for a nap before she yawns three times.
-Any more than that, and she might be too tired for a restful nap.
+Any more than that and she might be too tired for a restful nap.

-Free resource: Do you struggle with getting her to sleep?
-Her wake window might be affecting how well she sleeps or not.
+Free resource: Her wake window might be affecting how well she sleeps or not.
 Join my newsletter and get One Mistake You’re Making with Your Baby’s Awake Time—at no cost to you.
 Don’t make the same mistakes I did—help her get better sleep with this one simple trick!
 Grab it below:

 2. Facial expression

-Observe your baby and note how he looks when she’s alert and playful.
-Then, watch out for when he starts to look a bit more… dazed.
-Where it looks like he’s staring off at a distance.
+Observe your baby and note how he looks when he’s alert and playful.
+Then, watch out for when he starts to look a bit more… dazed, as if he’s staring off at a distance.
 He might avoid eye contact or even close his eyes when you’re talking to him.

 Beyond your baby’s face, take a look at her energy and engagement.
 A lack of interest is one of the signs indicating she’s ready to sleep.